wri/aqueduct_analyze_locations/README.md

 [example_coordinates.csv](https://github.com/wri/aqueduct_analyze_locations/blob/master/example_coordinates.csv), is the template for users that want to use coordinates as input file.
 [example_address.csv](https://github.com/wri/aqueduct_analyze_locations/blob/master/example_address.csv), is the template for users that want to use addresses as input file.
-[address_faq.md](https://github.com/wri/aqueduct_analyze_locations/blob/master/address_faq.md), contains instructions to format addressed.
+[address_faq.md](https://github.com/wri/aqueduct_analyze_locations/blob/master/address_faq.md), contains instructions to format addresses for the Google Geocode API.